harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-web-app-stop.md

 <details>
 <summary>View fault usage</summary>
 <div>
 This fault determines the resilience of a web application to unplanned halts (or stops).
-It determines the resilience based on how quicly (and efficiently) the application recovers from the failure by re-routing the traffic to a different instance on the same application service.
+It determines the resilience based on how quickly (and efficiently) the application recovers from the failure by re-routing the traffic to a different instance on the same application service.
 </div>
 </details>